kvassAI/slate/source/includes/_addresses.md

 Arguments | Type | Description
 --------- | ---- | ------
-service | `string` | Chose the service you want use type | `string` | Define the type of your search, if it's street name, zip code, etc **query** | `string` | Query is what you want to search for e.g.: "Tordenskioldsgate 3, Oslo"
+service | `string` | Chose the service you want to use type | `string` | Define your search parameter, if it's street name, zip code, etc **query** | `string` | Query is what you want to search for e.g.: "Tordenskioldsgate 3, Oslo"